 It could carry a similar number of passengers to the 763 but featured greater passenger comfort and could keep up with a faster and more consistent schedule.

-Turboprop aircraft such as the Vickers Viscount was also replacing older, Second World War era passenger planes on domestic European routes and could fly just as reliably and quickly as certain jet models while outperforming traditional piston aircraft.
+Turboprop aircraft such as the Vickers Viscount were also replacing older, Second World War era passenger planes on domestic European routes and could fly just as reliably and quickly as certain jet models while outperforming traditional piston aircraft.